MarkXA/nidevconf/content/covid.md

 # COVID

-One of the reasons we selected ICC Belfast as our venue this year is its suitability for holding an in-person event while COVID-19 is still a factor, evidenced by the fact that they recently safely hosted a conference for 1,500 microbiologists.
+NIDC {{< param year >}} will be a hybrid event, so some of the experience will be available online.
+However, for those keen to attend in person, one of the reasons we selected ICC Belfast as our venue is its suitability for holding an in-person event while COVID-19 is still a factor, evidenced by the fact that they recently safely hosted a conference for 1,500 microbiologists.

 ## Ventilation